M23604/el-notes/Science and Technology/Tech/Technology should only be tolerated in so far as it aids the human condition - To what extent do you agree.md

+---
+title: Technology should only be tolerated in so far as it aids the human condition - To what extent do you agree
+---
 # "Technology should only be tolerated in so far as it aids the human condition."
 To what extent do you agree?

 Question Analysis: